Virtual Expert for Regulatory Assistance

 • Promote consistency and shared understanding across organisations and regions

-A key feature of VERA is its intelligent filtering system, which enables users to refine searches by region, document type, organisation, and year range.
-This metadata-driven approach ensures that users can quickly narrow results to the most relevant regulatory context for their specific needs.
+A key feature of VERA is its intelligent filtering system, which enables users to refine searches by:

-The platform is designed to be continuously updated as new guidance documents and standards are published, ensuring that the knowledge base evolves alongside the regulatory landscape.
-It provides a text-based, conversational interface where users can ask natural language questions about regulatory expectations, best practices, and technical requirements related to digital CMC tools.
+The platform is designed to be continuously updated as new guidance documents, standards and best-practice resources emerge, ensuring that the knowledge base evolves alongside the regulatory landscape.

 The VERA Knowledge Base (RAG Database)